luke-harriman/Podcast-Summariser/README.md

 ## Usage
 ### Transcribing YouTube Videos
-The get_latest_episode.py script fetches the latest video from a YouTube channel using yt-dlp.
+The `get_latest_episode.py` script fetches the latest video from a YouTube channel using `yt-dlp`.
 Then, the youtube audio is downloadeded into a temperary file and passed to the Whisper model for higher quality.
-The yt-dlp provides access to the youtube transcript but the quality is very poor.
+The `yt-dlp` provides access to the youtube transcript but the quality is very poor.

 ### Summarization
 The transcriptions are summarized using ChatGPT's API.
-All the system and user prompts for the API can be found in the `yt_stream_endpoint/endpoint/finetuning/prompts/` folder.
+All the system and user prompts for the API can be found in the `prompts/` folder.

 ### Screenshot Extraction
 The DETR model processes video frames to extract important screenshots like charts and data tables.
 See more about the model is the section called [Data Generate and Model Training](#data-generation).

 ### Postgres
-All the extracted data is then uploaded to a PostgreSQL database using the yt_stream_endpoint/endpoint/insert.py file.
-This data is then imported into DatoCMS using the frontend/pages/api/dato/datocms_post_common.js file.
+All the extracted data is then uploaded to a PostgreSQL database running on a Raspberry Pi 4 using the `/insert.py` script.

+### DatoCMS
+This data is then imported into DatoCMS using the `datocms_post_common.js` script.

+### Frontend
+The frontend is deployed using Vercel, which also handles user authentication.

+### GCP
+The Flask app (app.py) is containerized with Docker and pushed to GCR (Google Cloud Registry) before being deployed on GCP (Google Cloud Platform).

 ## Data Generation